Estimating Monte Carlo variance from multiple Markov chains: Examples

-In each example, we compare the performance of RBM against ABM and the naive estimator.
-We implement lugsail versions of ABM and RBM with $r = 3$ and $c = 1/2$, as recommended by \cite{vats:flegal:2018}.
-Over repeated simulations, we assess coverage probabilities of confidence regions for $\mu$ when the truth is available, and also focus on running plots of the Frobenius norm, $\|\hat{\Sigma}\|_{F}$ and estimated effective sample size.
-For slow mixing Markov chains, we set the batch size to be $b = \alpha \lfloor n^{1/3} \rfloor$ where $\alpha$ is estimated using the methods of \cite{fleg:jone:2010,liu2018batch}.
-For fast mixing Markov chains, we set $n = \lfloor n^{1/2} \rfloor$.
-For all examples, $h$ is the identity function\footnote{ \texttt{R} implementations for the examples are available here: \url{https://github.com/dvats/RBMPaperCode} }.
+In each example\footnote{ \texttt{R} implementations for the examples are available here: \url{https://github.com/dvats/RBMPaperCode} }, we compare the performance of RBM against ABM and the naive estimator.
+We implement lugsail versions of ABM and RBM with $r = 3$ and $c = 1/2$, as recommended for MCMC by \cite{vats:flegal:2018}.
+For the first two applications, we start all Markov chains from stationarity by drawing the initial value from the target distribution.
+This ensures that there is no issue with a misdiagnosed burn-in and the numerical analysis is performed on stationary chains.
+For the third example where the true target is unknown, we remove the initial 1000 samples as that was around the expected time for the Markov chain to reach a local mode.

+For slow mixing Markov chains, we set the batch size to be $b = \beta \lfloor n^{1/3} \rfloor$ where $\beta$ is estimated using the methods of \cite{fleg:jone:2010,liu2018batch}.
+For fast mixing Markov chains, we set $b = \lfloor n^{1/2} \rfloor$.
+For all examples, $h$ is the identity function.
+We assess the performance of the variance estimators by two metrics: (a) coverage probability (where appropriate) (b) running estimates of the determinant of the estimated covariance matrices, and (c) quality of estimation of effective sample size (ESS).

+Using the CLT in \eqref{eq:multi_CLT}, we may construct large-sample ellipsoidal confidence regions around $\hat{\mu}$ using different variance estimators.
+These $(1-\alpha)100 \%$ regions are:

+where $\chi^2_{1-\alpha,p}$ is the $1-\alpha$ quantile of a $\chi^2$ distribution with $p$ degrees of freedom, and $\hat{\Sigma}$ is any of the three naive, ABM, or RBM.
+In the first two examples where the true $\mu$ is known, over repeated simulations we report the proportion of repetitions for which the constructed confidence regions contain the true $\mu$.
+Due to Theorem~\ref{thm:RBM_consistency}, RBM and ABM are both consistent and thus we expect this proportion to be close to $1-\alpha$.
+Since the naive estimator is inconsistent, we expect non-nominal coverage probabilities.
+In our first example, the true value of $\Sigma$ is known.
+Here, we also compare $\|\hat{\Sigma}\|_{\text{det}}$ with the true determinant of the covariance matrix.

+The estimation of $\Sigma$ is most critical for the calculation of the effective sample size (ESS) \citep{gong:fleg:2016,vats:fleg:jon:2019,kass:carlin:gelman:neal:1998}.
+The ESS describes the number of independent samples that would yield the same quality of estimation as this sample. \cite{vats:knud:2018} establish a one-to-one relationship between the Gelman-Rubin-Brooks diagnostic \citep{gelm:rubi:1992a,broo:robe:1998} and ESS.
+They define ESS for multiple chains as

+where $|\cdot|$ denotes determinant. \cite{roy:2019,vats:knud:2018,vats:fleg:jon:2019} explain that MCMC simulations may be stopped with confidence when the estimated ESS is more than a pre-specified lower bound.
+Underestimating $\Sigma$ overestimates ESS leading to early termination of simulation and a false sense of security on the quality of estimation of $\mu$.